 Best to ask before snapping people, sacred sites or ceremonies.

 Avoid pointing soles of feet towards people or deities, or touching anyone with your feet.

 Saying 'namaste' with hands together in a prayer gesture is a respectful Hindu greeting; for muslims say 'salaam alaikum' .

 Head wobble can mean 'yes', 'no', or 'I have no idea'.

 The right hand is for eating and shaking hands, the left is the 'toilet' hand.

 Here are some good sites to prepare for your trip to India:

-Join us for our deep transformational Rishikesh retreat in October.
+Join us for our deep transformational Rishikesh retreat in March 2019.
 It is where you want to be to experience holy sights, chanting and ceremonies.
-We’ll help you plan the trip and look forward to showing you our India.
+We look forward to showing you our India.